Shopify/statsd-instrument/README.md

 1. Fork the repository, and create a feature branch.
 2. Implement the feature, and add tests that cover the new changes functionality.
 3. Update the README.
 4. Create a pull request.
-Make sure that you get a CI pass on it.
+Make sure that you get a Travis CI pass on it.
 5. Ping @jstorimer and/or @wvanbergen for review.